Curriculum and Instruction

 Director of Curriculum, Instruction, and Assessment

-The Huron Public School's curriculum is defined by the content standards that are approved by the South Dakota Department of Education.
+The Huron School District's curriculum is defined by the content standards that are approved by the South Dakota Department of Education.
 Standards clarify what students are expected to know and be able to do at various points in their K-12 academic career.
 Local adoption and implementation of state standards ensures that the education students receive is consistently strong across all of South Dakota, and that completion of high school has common meaning throughout the state.

 The South Dakota Board of Education adoption the Common Core Standards on November 29, 2010.

 - Provide teachers with a hands on experience to gain a deeper understanding of the standards;

 - Investigate how the Common Core standards impact teaching practices;